Best kombucha in the UK reviewed

 Kombucha in the UK reviewed

-Here we will give a hands-on review some of the UK’s most popular kombuchas, including ones from M&S, Equinox, Lo Bros, Pret, Remedy, No. 1 Living and more.
+Here we will give a hands-on, tasted-tested review some of the UK’s best and most popular kombuchas, including ones from Momo, M&S, Equinox, Lo Bros, Pret, Remedy, Nexba, No. 1 Living and more.

 Kombucha has become popular for gut health and general health because of the probiotics, postbiotics and tea, usually green tea, that it contains.